 Costa Rica has come a long way.
 Described in the 18th century as “the poorest and most miserable Spanish colony in all of America,” today it is by far the richest and most stable country in Central America.
 Long popular with tourists due to its wildlife, beaches and exceptional coffee, in recent years Costa Rica has been busy advancing its gastronomic reputation too.
-But this is a country where most national dishes (“tico” to the locals) revolve around rice and beans with seafood or meat.
-Remove that from the equation, and how does Costa Rica’s vegetarian food fare?

 Like much of Central America, Nicaragua isn’t really known for its food.
 Bordered by Costa Rica and Honduras and set between the Pacific and Caribbean coasts, this country is celebrated more for its dramatic volcanic landscape than its culinary prowess.
 There’s a reason for this.

 There are places you know you won’t find any good vegetarian food, and there are places you think you won’t find any.
 Belize is the latter.